Competitive Operational Costs

 Water Service Costs

-The Nicaraguan Aqueduct and Sewer Enterprise (ENACAL) is the entity responsible in providing the water and sewer service in the country.
+The Nicaraguan Aqueduct and Sewer Enterprise (ENACAL) is the entity responsible for providing the water and sewer service in the country.
 This company is regulated and controlled by the Nicaraguan Institute of Aqueducts and Sewers (INAA).
 In Nicaragua, a company whose average monthly consumption is greater than 50 m3 of water will apply to an approximate fee of US$ 0.40 per m3.
 ENACAL also applies a fee for every m3 consumed to companies with private wells.
-For more information, visit www.enacal.com.ni
+For more information, visit ENACAL's website.

 In Nicaragua, the energy distribution service is provided by DISNORTE-DISSUR, and it is regulated by the Nicaraguan Energy Institute (INE).
 Industrial companies have the option to choose between power rates with or without time discrimination.
 For an industrial company with a monthly contracted load above 200 kW and under the category of without time discrimination, the cost per kWh would be USD$ 0.19 approximately.